this-isnt-me/ogPypeline/docs/source/directionalformulas.rst

    * - angle_units
      - hole angle units (String)

-This function calculates the available weight that can be trandfered to the bit in a directional well.
+This function calculates the available weight that can be transferred to the bit in a directional well.
 The function takes in two value inputs(Integers or Floats) and two units inputs(Strings).
 To see the range of weight units that can be input into the function see the Weight units section under General Conversions.
 To see the range of angle units that can be input into the function see the Angle units section under General Conversions.
 The function returns a dictionary of different depth units and values, to see the range of depth units returned see the example code below or the Length units section under General Conversions.

 .. code:: python